-You're listening to the Dr. Nina show with Dr. Nina Seville Rocklin only on La talk radio.
+You are listening to the Dr. Nina show with Dr. Nina Seville Rocklin only on La talk radio.

-Okay, so while I am waiting for someone to call me again at, 323-203-0815 is the number.
-I am going to.
-Oh, I'm just going to share something.
+Okay, so while I am waiting for someone to call me again, 323-203-0815 is the number.
+Oh, I am just going to share something.
 I did a talk on Clubhouse.
-For those of you who know Clubhouse, it's this new audio app where you go and you just talk to people.
-And people can ask you questions if you have a room and things like that.
+For those of you who know Clubhouse, it is this new audio app where you go and you just talk to people and they can ask you questions if you have a room and things like that.

 It is proof that rats, especially when hungry because I believe in some of these studies, these rats were starved.
 That rats will seek, which ensures their survival over that which makes them high.
-Okay, just wanted to start with that in case any of you all think that there's such thing as sugar addiction.
+Okay, just wanted to start with that in case any of you think that there is such a thing as sugar addiction.
 No, no sugar addiction.
-Maybe Feel like it, but it's actually not a thing.
+Maybe you will feel like it, but it is not a thing.

 Dr. Nina: Josh, welcome to the show.

 Josh: I am doing well.
 Following you from Boulder, we had a shooting here.
 It has been all over the news that we have a mass shooting here and that has upset me.
 So I thought I'd come on and talk about how that might be affecting my approach to whether it's a setback or whether it's something that I can just kind of heal and get through.